 These are only available if your case is heard in the Drug Court, which is located at the Dandenong Magistrates’ Court.
-Cases heard in the Drug Court must meet a number of pre-conditions, including that you plead guilty, that you are dependent on drugs or alcohol and this dependency contributed to the offence, and the Court is satisfied a sentence of imprisonment would have otherwise been appropriate.
+Cases heard in the Drug Court must meet pre-conditions, including that you plead guilty, that you are dependent on drugs or alcohol and this dependency contributed to the offence, and the court is satisfied a sentence of imprisonment would have otherwise been appropriate.
 You must also live in an area serviced by the Drug Court.

 Forensic Procedure Applications

-Upon being found guilty of an offence, the Police may make an application to the Court for a forensic procedure application.
-The Police will normally make this application upon charging a person with an offence, however, the Police may also make an application up to 6 months after the completion of the matter in Court.
+Upon being found guilty of an offence, the police may make an application to the court for a forensic procedure application.
+The police will normally make this application upon charging a person with an offence, but may also make an application up to 6 months after the completion of the matter in court.